jeffThompson/CollisionDetection/BookMarkdownFiles/circle-circle.md

-## CIRCLE/CIRCLE
+# CIRCLE/CIRCLE
-Point-something collision is fine, but rarely do objects actually occupy a single point in space.
-Next, we can use the Pythagorean theorem from the previous Point/Circle example to test if two circles are colliding.
+Collision with points is fine, but rarely do objects actually occupy a single point in space.
+Next, we can use the same application of the Pythagorean Theorem from the [Point/Circle](point-circle.php) example to test if two circles are colliding.

+First, calculate the distance between the two circle's centers:

 	float distX = c1x - c2x;
 	float distY = c1y - c2y;